Understanding Industrial Parks: A Comprehensive Guide

 What guidelines exist for the development of industrial parks?

 The International Framework for Eco-Industrial Parks provides essential guidelines aimed at assisting policymakers and industry professionals.
-This framework focuses on creating industrial parks that are economically viable and environmentally and socially sustainable, promoting cooperation between government and the private sector.
+This framework focuses on creating industrial parks that are economically viable and environmentally and socially sustainable, promoting cooperation between the government and the private sector.

 How do industrial parks differ from industrial zones?